Social media engagement insights, news, and tips.

 None of these tips or methods have ever been officially endorsed by Instagram.
 Previously, the social platform has stated in its Help Center that it is "not currently possible to request or purchase a verified badge" and that which accounts get badges are decided upon by their internal team.

-For users, brands, and content creators who have been trying to no avail to get verified - good news has arrived!
-On Tuesday, Instagram finally rolled out the ability to request verification directly from the app.
+For users, brands, and content creators who have tried to no avail to get verified - there is good news!
+Instagram now allows users to request verification directly from the app.

 In its updated Help Center page, Instagram frames the coveted blue tick as an official confirmation of the "authentic presence of the public figure, celebrity or global brand it represents."
 In addition to profiles meeting the above description, Instagram also mentions that profiles should meet the following requirements: